Anv3sh/Django_prac/README.md

-# A code along for a Django project with Corey Schafer
+# A code along for a Blog app Django project with Corey Schafer
 ## Tools used:
 - VS Code
 - HTML